-Being a part of the military brings with it some inherent realities, obstacles, and hardships for the military member and their families.
-These challenges are unique to military life and few non-military families will ever experience them.
-The military families experience frequent relocation of their households, significantly less pay than civilian counterparts, leaving established support systems when moving overseas, spouses sacrificing career and educational options, and other challenges; however, one of the major and lasting challenges is experienced during times of war.
-Although this study is focused on the female spouse of male combat veterans, the researcher acknowledges those female combat veterans with male spouses who take care of the families at home.
+Being a part of the military has inherent realities, obstacles, and hardships for military members and their families.
+These challenges are unique to military life, and few nonmilitary families will experience them.
+Military families experience frequent household relocations, significantly lower incomes than their civilian counterparts, having to leave established support systems when moving overseas, spouses sacrificing career and educational options, and other challenges.

+Some of the more prominent mental health issues associated with combat deployments and law enforcement careers are PTSD, TBI, depression, substance abuse, and higher suicide rates.
+Research has shown that military veterans in law enforcement are at a higher risk of being negatively affected by these conditions based on dual exposure to combat experiences and cumulative exposure to significant trauma experienced as law enforcement officers.
+Studies have also shown that these conditions can manifest as secondary traumatic stress (Greinacher et al., 2019; Meffert et al., 2014; Renshaw, 2011) in the spouses of military veterans in law enforcement.

-While the military members face specific challenges, those members returning to law enforcement duties within the military or in the civilian sector face additional, unique, and significant stressors based on the risks associated with law enforcement duties.
-When experiencing the combination of combat and stressors, associated with significant risks found in policework, the challenges are increased exponentially for the military member and their family members.
+While military members face specific challenges, members returning to law enforcement duties in the military or in the civilian sector face additional, unique, and significant stressors based on the risks associated with law enforcement duties.
+When experiencing the combination of combat and stressors, associated with significant risks found in policework, the challenges increase exponentially for military members and their family members.

-This study will review the impact of deployments and police stressors on the spouses of military law enforcement combat veterans using a systematic literature review of peer reviewed studies.
-The research questions were identified and evaluated for their effectiveness within the study.
-In Chapter 2, the literature review will provide a macro view of some of the information developed with respect to the military and law enforcement spouses and the challenges they face from secondary traumatic stress (Greinacher et al., 2019; Meffert et al., 2014; Renshaw, 2011) within the military and with the combat veteran husbands.
-While there are challenges to military life in general, when single and/or multiple deployments are added to the stress levels, it makes the situation even more difficult.
+The impact of deployments and police stressors on the spouses of military veterans in law enforcement was explored in the present study through a systematic review of peer-reviewed studies.
+The results of this review were used to answer the research questions developed for this study.
+Chapter II is a review of the literature that informed this study.